mozilla-extensions/remote-settings-devtools/README.md

 1. Download [Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly)
 2. Install dependencies with `npm install`
-3. Run `npx run start:macos` or `npx run start:linux`, and it will spawn a browser window with the addon installed
+3. Run `npm run start:macos` or `npm run start:linux`, and it will spawn a browser window with the addon installed
 4. Enjoy!

 It relies on [web-ext](https://github.com/mozilla/web-ext).
 Additional CLI params can be passed using `--`: